Ghiftee/Mob-programming2/README.md

 > This is a coding challenge repo

-- In this Microverse Mob programming session, my team and I solve the FizzBuzz challenge on Hackerrank.
+- In this Microverse Mob programming session, my team and I solved the FizzBuzz challenge on Hackerrank.
 - To take a look at this challenge in full, visit [FizzBuzz Challenge](https://www.hackerrank.com/challenges/fizzbuzz/problem)

 ### Author